IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 - nullable reference types is enabled  ✔
 - Ensure that you turn on code analysis for all projects(EnableNETAnalyzers)  ✔
 - Set LangVersion and the TargetFramework to the latest released versions available (preview versions optional)   ✔
-- and \o the latest released versions available (preview versions optional)   ✔
 - and enabled .NET analyzers for both projects ✔
 - For this assignment, always use `Assert.AreEqual<T>()` (the generic version)  ✔
 - All of the above should be unit tested ✔